perspector/Pihole-404/README.md

 This will start the program in the background.\
 If you did **not** setup run on boot in the installer script, when you shutdown or restart, you also must run this command.\
-If the Raspberry Pi updates, you may need to run the installer script again.
-The program now edits /etc/lighttpd/external.conf to preserve changes.\
+If the Raspberry Pi updates, you may need to run the installer script again.\
 The installer script should fix this.

 ### _Note: This script sets blocking mode to IP blocking.
 If you want to change this, just edit /etc/pihole/pihole-FTL.conf and set blocking mode to something else (anything other than IP will disable the 404 page).
 This is explained in depth [here](https://docs.pi-hole.net/ftldns/blockingmode/)_